mwglen/chess-application/README.md

 ## An simple TUI chess application with AI built using curses in python

 ### Starting the Application:
-  1. Run `python main.py`
+  1. Run `python src/main.py`

 ### Important information:
-  - There may be graphical glitches, if your terminal window is not large enough
+  - There may be graphical glitches if your terminal window is not large enough